Airport security repercussions due to the September 11 attacks: Changes in airport security

 Prior to September 11, 2001, airport screening was provided in the U.S. by private security companies contracted by the airline or airport.
 In November 2001, the Transportation Security Administration (TSA) was introduced to take over all of the security functions of the country's airports.
-The TSA increased the number security agents employed from 16,200 to 56,000 and increased their compensation.
+The TSA increased the number of security agents employed from 16,200 to 56,000 and increased their compensation.
 In addition, they reformed the training for these agents.
-Prior to 9/11, the security staff was generally undertrained with a reported training time of 12 hours prior to 9/11; afterwards, this training was increased to more than 100 hours.
+Prior to 9/11, the security staff was generally undertrained with a reported training time of 12 hours; afterwards, this training was increased to more than 100 hours.
 They also implemented verification tests of the training by projecting images of banned objects on machines to see if workers would be able to identify them.
 The actual process of security screening was revised as well after 9/11.
 Passenger pre-checks became standard and the percent of baggage screened for explosives increased from an approximate 5% to 100%.
-In some countries, for example, Sweden, Norway, and Finland, there were no or only random security checks for domestic flights in 2001 and before.
+In some countries, for example, Sweden, Norway, and Finland, there were no or only random security checks for domestic flights prior to September 11, 2001.
 On or quickly after September 11, decisions were made to introduce full security checks there.
 It was immediately implemented where possible, but took one to two years to implement everywhere since terminals were often not prepared with room for it.
 The TSA also introduced changes on the airplanes themselves, including bulletproof and locked cockpit doors and air marshals which became standard on commercial passenger aircraft.